+The university enrolls more than 37,000 students.
+The students represent a range of nationalities (130 countries represented) and other diverse identities.
 Mason also prides itself as a "young" university (established in 1972) and setting benchmarks for "progressive education and innovation."
 The university is the largest public research institution in Virginia and consists of multiple campuses.
 The largest campus is in Fairfax, and other campuses include: Science and Technology Campus (in Manassas, VA), Arlington Campus (in Arlington, VA), Smithsonian Campus (in Front Royal, VA), and an international campus in Korea (in Songdo, South Korea).
+The counseling center has a presence at the Fairfax, Science and Technology, and Arlington campuses.
+Interns exclusively work at the Fairfax campus.